zpgallegos/zavant/dbt/README.md

 ## Correction-safe incremental facts

-Glue owns source-revision resolution and presents one current revision of each game to dbt.
-The incremental facts compare those current revision IDs with the revision already materialized in the target table.
+Glue owns source-revision resolution and presents one current revision of each game and Savant date to dbt.
+Single-source incremental facts compare the current Stats API game revision with the revision already materialized in the target.
+Combined facts compare the complete Stats API and Savant revision tuple.
 For each changed game they:

 1. Recompute the complete desired set of fact rows.
 2. Merge new and updated keys into the Iceberg table.